fakeshadow/pixel-psn/README.md

 >
 > 'threadId': 'find all members' Id in that thread'
 >
-> 'onlineId': 'find all threads this onlineId is in'
+> 'onlineId': 'find all threads this onlineId is in' (id need to be exact match including uper lower caps and symbos)